aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 The user may choose to upload the results to the LandgateAPITest web app at a later time, ideally when the device is connected to Wifi.
 It is not desirous to immediately upload the result as it could double the data usage on the user's mobile data plan.
 Should an upload fail, the user may retry as many times as they wish.

 LandgateAPITest's web application conducts the analysis on all results for each campaign of testing.
-When each test is successfully stored in the web app's database it adds a task to the app's task queue.
-When the app has spare processing capacity the queued task fires a request to the app to analyse the result.
+When each test is successfully stored in the web app's database, it adds a task to the app's task queue.
+When the app has spare processing capacity, the queued task fires a request to the app to analyse the result.

-In the analysis the web app attempts to create a new Vector object to contain the results of the analysis.
+In the analysis, the web app attempts to create a new Vector object to contain the results of the analysis.
 It requires the LocationTest, NetworkTest and PingTest results from directly before and the same from directly after each EndpointTest.
 Given the sequence of location, network, ping and endpoint tests each Vector shares its following three results with the next EndpointTest.

 A gateway decision requires all six tests be present.
 Should one be missing the analysis is aborted and the result disregarded.

-Otherwise the web app proceeds to check the EndpointTest's response data against a set of reference data.
+Otherwise, the web app proceeds to check the EndpointTest's response data against a set of reference data.
 These are exemplar responses to each request which we assume to be the "true" data.

 If the response received by the iOS app is identical to the reference response, then we consider the entire test successful.
 The iOS application may assume a test is successful given it receives a 200 response code from the Landgate server.
 Often though OGC servers will respond with a 200 code but send exception text in place of the response data.
 Tests that fail at this stage are referred to as "Reference Check Failures" and have an appropriate flag set on the record on the web application database.